 - The individual work placement company may appoint a supervising professional.
 A supervising professional is an employee of the individual work placement company.
-They during their daily productive work supervise one or more apprentices.
+A supervising professional is an employee of the individual work placement company.
 They impart practical skills and give instructions.
 Assessing the apprentice(s) is not a duty to be performed by the supervising professional. - Acting as supervising professional may not adversely affect this employee's pay.
 The employer grants them sufficient time and room to properly supervise the apprentice(s).